Fractal Analysis of River Flow Fluctuations (with Erratum): Fractal Analysis Methods

 \subsection{Description of the MF-DFA}

-The modified multifractal DFA (MF-DFA) procedure consists of five steps.
+The modified multifractal DFA (MF-DFA) procedure consists of five steps\cite{bun02} \fixme{The Multifractal Detrended Fluctuation Analysis (MF-DFA) method has been introduced by J. W. Kantelhardt et.
+Al. in \cite{bun02}.
+In this research, we only applied this approach in our work.
+In this part of our paper we used the same text that the authors of \cite{bun02} used previously.}.
 The first three steps are essentially identical to the conventional DFA procedure (see e.~g. \cite{kunhu,Peng94,murad,physa,kunhu1}).
 Suppose that $x_k$ is a series of length $N$, and that this series is of compact support, i.e. $x_k = 0$ for an insignificant fraction of the values only.

 $\bullet$ {\it Step 1}: Determine the ``profile''

 Subtraction of the mean $\langle x \rangle$ is not compulsory, since it would be eliminated by the later detrending in the third step.

 $\bullet$ {\it Step 2}: Divide the profile $Y(i)$ into $N_s \equiv {\rm int}(N/s)$ non-overlapping segments of equal lengths $s$.
 Since the length $N$ of the series is often not a multiple of the considered time scale $s$, a short part at the end of the profile may remain.
 In order not to disregard this part of the series, the same procedure is repeated starting from the opposite end.
 Thereby, $2 N_s$ segments are obtained altogether.